 In connection with determining the independence of each Supervisory Director of the Company, the Supervisory Board inquired as to any transactions and relationships between each Supervisory Director and his or her immediate family and us and our subsidiaries, and reviewed and discussed the results of such inquiry.
 The purpose of this review was to determine whether any such relationships or transactions were material and, therefore, inconsistent with a determination that a Supervisory Director is independent, under the standards set forth by the Dutch Corporate Governance Code (the "Dutch Code").
 Under the Dutch Code, the Supervisory Board is to be composed of members who are able to act critically and independently of each other and of the Management Board.
-As a result of this review, after finding no material transactions or relationships, the board affirmatively determined that each of Messrs.
-Joyce, Kearney, Ogren, Perna and Sodderland and Ms. van Kempen are independent under the applicable standards described above as are our new nominees, Mr. Dunlap and Ms. van Geuns.
+Regarding Messrs.
+Kearney, Ogren and Dunlap and Mmes. van Geuns and van Kempen, none have ever held any position with us or our affiliates apart from their service on the Supervisory Board and its committees.
+Mr. Sodderland served as a nonemployee managing director of the management board of CLIBV, an affiliate of the Company, until his election to the Supervisory Board of Directors in May 2011, at which time he resigned from that director position with CLIBV and his position as a nonemployee director of other Dutch affiliates of the Company.
+Mr. Sodderland has been neither an employee nor an officer of any Core Laboratories entity.